 2. Higher expenses

-Several factors play an important role when you choose between cash payment and loan.
-It is recommended you analyze the various factors to determine which is the most suitable option for the long run.
+Several factors play an essential role when you choose between cash payment and a loan.
+It is recommended that you analyze the various factors to determine the most suitable option for the long run.